-DTU Aqua’s research into Fisheries Management develops methods, models and tools for predicting and evaluating the effects of management measures and regulations applied by the authorities in fisheries management and the resulting different fishing options.
+DTU Aqua’s research into fisheries management develops methods, models and tools for estimating and evaluating the effects of management measures and regulations of fisheries.
+The results are used for advising national authorities and the EU.

-Which biological and economic effects can be expected for a fish stock and the affected fisheries and fleets, if, for example, fishing is regulated using quotas on landings (TACs), by limiting the number of allowed days at sea (effort restrictions), or by means of trawl mesh sizes?
+Which biological and economic effects can be expected for a fish stock and the affected fisheries and fleets, if fishing is regulated using quotas on landings or catches, by limiting the number of allowed days at sea, or by means of trawl mesh sizes or closed areas?
 DTU Aqua can perform a research-based evaluation to clarify such issues.

-The purpose of the evaluation is to optimise sustainable fishing and to minimise the impact of fishing on the ecosystem, including reducing fish discards.
+The purpose of the evaluation is to optimize sustainable fishing and to minimize the impact of fishing on the ecosystem, including reducing fish discards.

 - Models and tools for evaluating fisheries options and management

 DTU Aqua develops holistic models and tools which can contribute to increase the efficiency of fisheries management.
-The ecosystem and fisheries management models involve several fish stocks, the affected ecosystem and several fishing fleets and are geographical and seasonal explicit.
-In addition, the models link biological, climatic and socioeconomic conditions, to name but a few.
-Our work involves linking ecosystem simulation models with fisheries bioeconomic simulation models, enabling us to compare different scenarios and options for fisheries management.
-Furthermore we link to other marine management within transport, energy and recreational use of the sea.
+The ecosystem and fisheries management models can vary from simple cases to complex issues involving several fish stocks, the affected ecosystem and several fishing fleets and are geographical and seasonal explicit.
+In addition, some models can link biological, climatic and socioeconomic conditions, to name but a few.
+Our work involves linking ecosystem simulation models or multi-species models with fisheries bio-economic simulation models, enabling us to compare different scenarios and options for fisheries management.
+Furthermore we link to other marine management within transport, energy, aquaculture and recreational use of the sea.

 - Models for estimating the impact of fishing on ecosystems